connietran-dev/passport-authentication/README.md

 # Sequelize: Reverse Engineering Code

 We were tasked with reverse engineering and providing a walkthrough of the codebase for a NodeJS authentication application that utilizes `Sequelize` and `Passport.js`.
 The following is a walkthrough of how the app functions and of each file's responsibility.
+I have added comments to the code, especially around new functionality that has been introduced around:

+* Passport.js
+* bcrypt
+* express-session

 ## App Functionality